IxisUsui/pomodoro/README.md

 ## Features

 - **Pomodoro Technique**: Utilizes the Pomodoro Technique with customizable work and break intervals.
+- **Flowmodoro Technique**: Utilizes the Flowmodoro Technique with customizable work and break intervals.
 - **User Authentication**: Allows users to register and log in to track their productivity.
 - **Task Management**: Enables users to create and manage tasks within Pomodoro sessions.
 - **Progress Tracking**: Displays statistics and progress on completed tasks and sessions.